muhammadyana/ruby-on-rails-installation/README.md

     curl -sSL https://get.rvm.io | bash -s stable

-    or if you want include with stable ruby try this one
+    or if you want include with stable ruby try this one, and u can skip for Install ruby version section
     \curl -sSL https://get.rvm.io | bash -s stable --ruby